Feedback

 Research Interest:

-Broad Research Interest: Microbial Biotechnology, Nano-biotechnology, Nano-fertilizers, Nano-adsorbents, Fungal Secretome, Arbuscular mycorrhizal fungi, Microbial degradation of plastics, Polyhydroxyalkanoates (PHA) production by extremophiles, Plant-microbe interactions, Rhizosphere biology.
+Broad Research Interest: Microbial Biotechnology, Nano-biotechnology, Nano-fertilizers, Nano-adsorbents, Fungal Secretome, Antimicrobial resistance (AMR), Microbial degradation of plastics, Polyhydroxyalkanoates (PHA; Bioplastic) production by extremophiles, Plant-microbe interactions, Arbuscular mycorrhizal fungi (AMF), Rhizosphere biology.

 Ongoing Research:

-3. Polyhydroxyalkanoates production by microbes: Weaims to explore the potential of novel extremophiles towards PHA production by utilizing cheaper carbon source and to elucidate the underlying mechanism.
+3. Polyhydroxyalkanoates (Bioplastic) production by microbes: We aim to explore the potential of novel extremophiles towards PHA (bioplastic) production using cheaper carbon sources (lignocellulosic biomass) and to elucidate the underlying mechanism.

 Research Group: